OSC/ood-documentation/latest/_sources/customizations.rst.txt

 - ``pinned_apps`` - Pinned Apps described above
 - ``recently_used_apps`` - the four most recently used interactive applications.
   Launching these applications will start a new interactive session with the previously submitted parameters.
+  Hovering over the apps will show these parameters for attributes with the :ref:`display option <display_option>` set to true.
 - ``sessions`` - the three most recent active interactive sessions
 - ``motd`` - the Message of the Day
 - ``xdmod_widget_job_efficiency`` - the XDMoD widget for job efficiency
 - ``xdmod_widget_jobs`` - the XDMoD widget for job information
 - ``saved_settings`` - all of the batch connect saved settings displayed as cards
+- ``balances`` - Current users' balances if you've configured :ref:`balance warnings on the dashboard <balance-warnings-on-dashboard>`.
+  Warnings have a threshold to determine if it shows at all.
+This widget does not.
+It will show all current balances.
+- ``file_quotas`` - Current users' file quotas if you've configure :ref:`disk quota warnings on the dashboard <disk_quota_warnings>`.
+  Warnings have a threshold to determine if it shows at all.
+This widget does not.
+It will show all current file quotas.
+- ``nsf_access_events`` - A list of upcoming NSF ACCESS events with registration links.
+- ``system_status`` - The system status page as a dashboard widget instead of a dedicated page.

 This feature also allows for administrators to *add* custom widgets.
 Simply drop new files into ``/etc/ood/config/apps/dashboard/views/widgets`` and reference them